music-encoding/guidelines/_guidelines-v4/03-metadata/03-commonconcepts/01-headertitlestatement.md

 version: "v4"
 ---

-The {% include link elem="titleStmt" %} element is the first component of the {% include link elem="fileDesc" %} element, and is mandatory:
+The {% include link elem="titleStmt" %} element is to capture the title of an MEI file (within a {% include link elem="fileDesc" %} element) and the title of any of the relevant {% include link elem="manifestation"%}s (sources) of the encoded work.

 {% include desc elem="titleStmt" %}